 10. Practice and share wisdom, don’t just hoard it.

-Meaning checking out the nitty-gritty details of actual manufacturing on the factory floor, asking a lot of questions, and finding the small, hidden processes that are concealing an enormous amount of waste.
+Meaning checking out the nitty-gritty details of actual manufacturing on the factory floor.
+Asking a lot of questions to assembly line workers and others.
+And finding the small, hidden processes that are concealing an enormous amount of waste.

-The TPS system worked well; Toyota grew year on year and sales went up consistently.
+The TPS system worked well.
+Toyota grew year on year and sales went up consistently.
 By 2008, Toyota surpassed General Motors in global sales, a position GM had been holding onto for 77 years (!).

-He coached students who became mentors, who taught other students, and so on until TPS became a ubiquitous concept within Toyota and spread outwards to other Japanese companies.
+He coached students who became mentors.
+Who taught other students, and so on until TPS became a ubiquitous concept within Toyota.
+It then spread outwards to other Japanese companies.

-Ohno’s innovations (eventually) gave rise to the cliche of Japanese cars that are cheap and refuse to die, passing from owner to owner over the course of many decades.
+Ohno’s innovations (eventually) gave rise to the cliche of Japanese cars that are cheap and refuse to die.
+Passing from owner to owner over the course of many decades.

 Masaaki Imai brings kaizen to the West and the rest

 Imai is the author of the best-selling 1986 book Kaizen: The Key to Japan’s Competitive Success.
 He followed that up in the 90s with Gemba Kaizen: A Commonsense, Low-cost Approach to Management (1997).

-Imai’s concept of kaizen is focused on both improving and maintaining operations, moving up the field gradually rather than gunning for the Hail Mary touchdown play.
+Imai’s concept of kaizen is focused on both improving and maintaining operations.
+It's about moving up the field gradually rather than gunning for the Hail Mary touchdown play.

 Also important for Imai is gemba.
 Meaning the actual place where the work takes place—whether that be a doctor’s office, a shop room floor, or a converted loft office space.

-He broke down Japan’s success in quality control and improvement, he found that process-oriented thinking promotes transparency and a holistic systems view that is not biased by “carrot and stick” thinking.
+He broke down Japan’s success in quality control and improvement.
+And he found that process-oriented thinking promotes transparency.
+A holistic systems view that is not biased by “carrot and stick” thinking.